chasewnelson/Taiwan-COVID-19/README.md

 ## <a name="methods"></a>Methods

 Data were downloaded or manually recorded from the aforemenetioned sources.
 All statistical analyses were performed in Microsoft Excel and R version 3.5.2 (2018-12-20) "Eggshell Igloo" (<a target="_blank" href="https://www.R-project.org/">R Development Core Team</a>).
 Specifically, the R script `Taiwan_COVID19_data.R` was used to analyze data and produce raw visualizations, which were then modified in Microsoft PowerPoint.
+GIFs were created using [GIFMaker.me](https://gifmaker.me/).
 Note that the R script is meant to be run manually, line-by-line in an interactive program such as RStudio.
 This forces the user (e.g., me!) to inspect the results as they are analyzed, check for errors, and make any changes necessary due to peculiarities in each day's new results.

 ## <a name="results"></a>Results

-I here provide demonstrations of the results produced for the date of June 3, 2021 (20210603).
+I here provide demonstrations of the results produced for the date of June 5, 2021 (20210605).
 The charts will not be regularly updated; instead, updates will be posted to <a target="_blank" href="https://twitter.com/chasewnelson">Twitter</a> and <a target="_blank" href="https://www.facebook.com/chasewnelson">Facebook</a>.

 ### <a name="backlogging"></a>Backlogging